How much Tube drivers really earn as they strike over pay

 Tube drivers have some of the highest-paid starting salaries in the public sector.

-Resident doctors, previously known as junior doctors, start on between £38,831 to £44,439, according to the latest NHS figures – nearly half (53 per cent) of the starting salary of a tube driver.
+Resident doctors, previously known as junior doctors, start on between £38,831 and £44,439, according to the latest NHS figures – nearly half (53 per cent) of the starting salary of a qualified Tube driver.

-A doctor starting specialist training will earn between £52,656 to £73,992.
-This is on par with the starting salary for tube drivers, despite doctors having to complete several more years of training.
+A doctor starting specialist training will earn between £52,656 and £73,992.
+This is on par with the starting salary for Tube drivers, despite doctors having to complete several more years of training.

-Teachers in England and Wales can earn between £31,650 to £49,084, according to jobs site Prospects, while salaries can go up to around £60,000 for more senior teachers and headmasters in London.
+Teachers in England and Wales can earn between £31,650 and £49,084, according to jobs site Prospects, while salaries can go up to around £60,000 for more senior teachers and headmasters in London.

-In comparison, the starting salary for train drivers in the UK is much higher than their European counterparts, according to data collected by global research company Salary Expert.
+In comparison, the starting salary for train drivers in the UK is much higher than that of their European counterparts, according to data collected by global research company Salary Expert.

 In the United States, the average pay for a subway driver is $79,541 (£58,589), whereas in Canada, it can average $88,364 (£47,191).

-In Japan, which boasts one of the fastest and most efficient public transport systems in the world, a train driver in Tokyo could earn an average of ￥9,001,958 (£45,217).
+In Japan, which boasts one of the fastest and most efficient public transport systems in the world, a train driver in Tokyo could earn an average of around ¥9m (£45k).

-London tube drivers’ salaries are only matched by workers in Denmark (£71,927), where salaries are generally higher than in the UK.
+London Tube drivers’ salaries are only matched by workers in Denmark (£71,927), where pay is generally higher than in the UK.

 “We have been clear that their demand for a reduction in the working week is unaffordable and impractical, and we urge them to put our offer to their members.